radius-project/docs/docs/content/guides/author-apps/containers/_index.md

 type: docs
 title: "Radius containers"
 linkTitle: "Containers"
-description: "Learn how to model and run container workloads in your Radius application"
+description: "Learn how to model and run container workloads in your Radius Application"
 weight: 200
 ---